Philippines Liveaboard Diving

 If you like to see sharks, then Malapascua Island is the best place to start.
 It is a famous place to begin the day with awesome shark encounters, and you will almost always see thresher sharks at the Monad Shoal cleaning station.

-How to Choose Your Itinerary
+Where to Dive in the Philippines: Choose Your Itinerary

 If you are planning your trip for the period between March and June, we recommend that you first consider Tubbataha Reef, the diving Mecca of the Philippines.
 Another awesome liveaboard trip would be to the Visayan Islands (also known as “the Visayas”), which would be from November to May.
-If you want sharks, check whether you itinerary includes Malapascua or not, because if not almost all Visayas trips visit this island.
+If you want sharks, check whether your itinerary includes Malapascua or not, because if not almost all Visayas trips visit this island.
 And if you love wrecks, go to Coron Bay.

 Time to go: March to June

 Tubbataha Reef is an atoll coral reef located in the Sulu Sea.
 The entire Tubbataha Reef consists of two atolls that each have a small islet protruding from the water.
-Between the two atolls there is an 8-km/5-mi wide channel with a flourishing, diverse ecosystem.
+Between the two atolls, there is an 8-km/5-mi wide channel with a flourishing, diverse ecosystem.

 The reef has dive sites of all levels and complexity, allowing divers of any certification level to find something extraordinary here.
-For instance, the South Atoll with its Lighthouse has gentle dives, while the Delsan Wreck dive site is frequently called a heaven for macro photographers.
+For instance, the South Atoll with its Lighthouse has gentle dives, while the Delsan Wreck dive site is frequently called heaven for macro photographers.
 North Atoll is suitable for more experienced divers, and many sharks and manta rays are along for most dives.
 The best spot for photography at Tubbataha Reef is Malayan, with numerous crabs, shrimp, nudibranchs, and reef sharks.
 Due to the weather conditions in the Sulu Sea, diving at Tubbataha is strictly seasonal and lasts from March to June.
 The destination is only available on a liveaboard.

 Visayan Islands (also called “the Visayas”)